technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 4 - Manage personas and custom security roles in Customer Service.md

-## Lab 4 - Manage Personas and custom security roles in Customer Service
+## Lab 4 - Manage Personas and custom security roles in Customer Service app

-**Objective** - In this Lab, you will check the personas in the Customer service and configure the roles
+**Objective** - In this Lab, you will check the personas in the Customer service app and configure the roles

 1. On the left navigation pane, select **User management** in **Customer support** again.